sagemath/trac_to_gh/Issue 6574.md

 # Issue 6574: Type issue in is_quadratic_twist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6574

 Original creator: wuthrich